 Mosquitoes love to inhabit shady spots close to the ground, such as the underside of plant leaves, brush, thick weeds, or tall grass—basically, anywhere it is damp, cool, and dark.
 Regular mow your lawn, trim bushes and clean up any yard waste to avoid this.
 Consider using cedar mulch around your home, bushes, and flower beds.
 The natural cedar oils repel mosquitoes, and the mulch soaks up excess moisture, which deters the insects from settling in your plants.

 Mosquitos have a lot of natural predators that may be able to help keep them at bay, including:

 Additionally, certain species of fish and birds can also naturally deter mosquitoes.
 To attract birds such as swallows, hummingbirds, sparrows, and woodpeckers, set up feeders and birdhouses away from your back patio.
-You can also put in a new backyard pond and fill it with fish such as bass, bluegill, catfish, goldfish, guppies, koi, and the aptly named mosquito fish.
+You can also put in a new backyard pond and fill it with fish such as bass, bluegill, catfish, goldfish, guppies, koi, and mosquito fish.

 Change the Lighting

 Many insects, including mosquitoes, are drawn to light.
 To reduce the number of bugs you attract, consider using sodium lamps, yellow bug lights, or warm LED lights in outdoor fixtures.
 It also helps to switch off outdoor lights when not in use.